-Students are required to achieve at least 40% of combined mid-exam and final exams.
-Failure to reach to the above-mentioned 40% hurdle results in failing the course.
+- B. demonstrate assurance of learning of all learning outcomes through graded Evidence of Learning Tasks. - C. Students are required to achieve at least 40% of combined modules quizzes, failure in 3/4 will also result in failing the course.
+Failure to reach to the abovementioned 40% hurdle results in failing the course.